 Final Design will incorporate any comments resulting from review of the Preliminary Design.
 Drawings, work plans and technical specifications will be included of sufficient detail suitable to bid the work and for the selected Contractor to execute the work.
-A cost estimate for the remedial action will also be prepared.
+The Final Design submittal will include a cost estimate and implementation schedule as well as the RAMP, CERP, and CAMP.
+Final design will also include a proposed schedule for implementation of the compensatory mitigation project.
+Construction and monitoring of the compensatory mitigation project will be in accordance with the approved Final Design.